Window fitter

 What it's like

-You would install windows, doors and other glass surfaces to brighten up people's homes and businesses.
+You'll install windows, doors and other glass surfaces to keep homes and businesses attractive, comfortable, safe and weatherproof.

-Remove old windows and doors with hand and power tools
+removing old windows and doors with hand tools and power tools

-Fix the glass in place, making sure it is safe and level
+fixing the glass in place, making sure it's safe and level

 As well as fitting windows on site, you may sometimes work on making the glass sheets.
-You’d need an awareness of safe working practices when handling glass.
+You’ll need an awareness of safe working practices when handling glass.

 Explore more information about this job